 What Are Floating Kitchen Cabinets?

 Although a floating kitchen cabinet looks wonderful, the major perk is that you can view more flooring surfaces, giving the appearance of a larger, more expansive space.
-It also assists in streamlining the appearance of the cabinets.
+It also assists in streamlining the appearance of the cabinetry.

 How Do You Float Cabinets?